Do you know that you can buy up to $150,000 of term life insurance from a company that has no height and weight requirement at all?

 The best one of these insurance carriers will currently offer you a maximum of $150,000, and the rates are surprisingly competitive.

-For example, below are rates for $10,000, $75,000, and $150,000 of guaranteed level premium term insurance to age 100 at various ages.
-These are unisex rates, so males and females pay the same price, and smokers and non-smokers do, too.
-These are monthly rates by age:
+For example, below are rates for $25,000, $100,000, and $150,000 of 10 year term life insurance at various ages.
+These are unisex rates, so males and females pay the same price.
+The rates below are non-smoker monthly rates by age:

 If this doesn’t already sound too good to be true, you don’t even need to have an insurance exam or blood or urine test to qualify.

 You must be employed and working to qualify for any amount up to $100,000.

 Or you must be employed/working and able to answer "NO" to the questions below to qualify for up to $150,000:

 - In the six months prior to the application date, has any proposed insured been hospitalized (inpatient or outpatient) or missed more than five consecutive days of work due to any of these conditions: heart, brain, lung, circulatory, respiratory, blood, vascular, kidney, liver, digestive, neurological, rheumatoid, or other major organ disorders, blood transfusion, diabetes, drug addiction, alcoholism, cancer or malignancy in any form (except non-melanoma skin cancer)?

 - Has any proposed insured had an actual diagnosis of or treatment by a member of the medical profession for Acquired Immune Deficiency Syndrome (AIDS), AIDS Related Complex (ARC), or sexually transmitted disease?